Mandara Kingdom

-The Mandara Kingdom (sometimes called Wandala) was an African kingdom in the Mandara Mountains of what is today Cameroon.
+The Mandara Kingdom (sometimes called Wandala or the Kingdom of Medra) was an African kingdom in the Mandara Mountains of what is today Cameroon.
 The Mandara people are descended from the kingdom's inhabitants.

 History

 Tradition states that Mandara was founded shortly before 1500 by a female ruler named Soukda and a non-Mandarawa hunter named Gaya.
 The kingdom was first referred to by Fra Mauro (in 1459) and Leo Africanus (in 1526); the provenance of its name remains uncertain.
+Medra is mostly likely the original name of Mandara, one letter being obliterated in Leo's Arabic notes.
+Leo acknowledges the Kingdom of Medra (Mandara) for their good governors and rulers.
+The inhabitants of Medra are rich and industrious people, visited often, and great lovers of justice and equity.
+The region of Medra is listed on the Africae Tabula Nova in 1570.
+Leo Africanus visited the Kingdom of Medra, located in the south.

 For the kingdom's first century of history, its rulers warred with neighbouring groups in an effort to expand their territories.
 After conquering the Dulo (or Duolo) and establishing the capital at Dulo c.
 1580, the dynasty of Sankre, a war leader, began.
 When the Dulo made an attempt to seize the throne, the Bornu kingdom supported the claim of Aldawa Nanda, a member of Sankre's house.
 Emperor Idris Alaoma of Borno personally installed Nanda as king in 1614.
 Bornu thus attained an influential position over Mandara.

 Mai Bukar Aji, the 25th king, made Mandara a sultanate c.
 1715, which it would remain for nearly two hundred years.
 Muslim visitors converted Bukar to Islam, and the Islamicisation of the kingdom would continue for most of the next century.